Skip to main content

 Generally speaking, it is relevant when one spouse or civil partner is not able to use all of their personal allowance.

-The capital gains allowance for the current tax year is £6,000, this means if you sell a second home/rental property, stocks and shares or another taxable asset, you can make a total profit of up to £6,000 on gains made in the year without paying tax on those.
-Once your profit exceeds this amount you will pay 10% at basic rate or 20% above basic rate on gains made on any asset except residential property, or you will pay 18% at basic rate or 28% above basic rate on gains made from the sale of residential property.
+The capital gains allowance for the current tax year is £3,000, this means if you sell a second home/rental property, stocks and shares or another taxable asset, you can make a total profit of up to £3,000 on gains made in the year without paying tax on those.
+Once your profit exceeds this amount you will pay 18% at basic rate or 24% above basic rate on gains made on any asset.

-Companies making profits in the UK pay the main rate of corporation tax at 25% in the Financial Year ending 31st March 2024.
-Margin relief may be available depending on your companies' profits, this relief can reduce the amount of Corporation Tax due to 19% for companies with profits under £50,000.
+Companies making profits in the UK pay the main rate of corporation tax at 25% in the Financial Year ending 31st March 2025.
+Marginal relief may be available depending on your companies' profits, this relief can reduce the amount of Corporation Tax due to 19% for companies with profits under £50,000.

 Companies must keep accounting records and prepare company tax returns.
 Payment is usually due nine months and one day after the company’s accounting period, while company tax returns are usually due 12 months after the company’s accounting period.
 However, larger companies may be required to pay via quarterly instalments depending on the profits being made.